-Performance investigating how the visual experience of a singular movement connected to sound can affect the bodily experience of space.
+A sound-performance investigating how the visual experience of a singular movement connected to sound can affect the physical experience of space.

 A single shift of weight starts an infinite arm movement.
 Microphones attached to the wrists capture the air of the circular movement.
 The repetitive movement creates an oscillating rhythm, a hypnotizing sound pattern which viscerally connects the viewer to the performer.